roman-milk/roman-milk.github.io/baby-sit-the-wife.md

+===

- ****** Baby Sit the Wife Ch.
-03 ****** byStoryTeller07© This time no prompting was needed as the woman was in automatic drive taking no notice of what she was doing yet in perfect control of the stiff member.
+This time no prompting was needed as the woman was in automatic drive taking no notice of what she was doing yet in perfect control of the stiff member.
 All the right moves at the right time were performed until he too came.
 She watched in fascination the open mouth displaying a load.
 Gloria had videoed the whole chore wondering what was going on with Daren for her to act like this.
 Surely she should have put up a bit of a fight and not given in so easily.

  ****